 The first 10 feet of this hike are part of a small park and dogs are supposed to be leashed.
 Past this sign you can unleash them (however many people just start off without a leash from the parking lot).

 Follow the trail to the right to get up to the BST (Bonneville Shoreline Trail).

 You’ll see two trails.
 The one on the left take the North ridge, the one to the right takes the South Ridge.
-As mentioned before, I like to hike UP the North ridge.

 Have I mentioned how steep the West Ridge to Grandeur Peak is?!

 When you hike up the North ridge, the trail eventually intersects with the South ridge trail.
 Turn left to continue up to Grandeur Peak.
 The only shade on this entire route is the last 1/2 mile.

 Don’t forget to look back down to SLC!